 Mark’s significant career began in Europe, where he was based for a decade.
 He specialized in lighting large scale, multi-media events, which have included Nelson Mandela’s 90th birthday, Queen Elizabeth’s 80th birthday celebrations, and Elton John’s yearly White Tie and Tiara Ball.
 Mark has designed and operated lights for, amongst others, Justin Timberlake, James Brown, Elton John, the Kings of Leon, and more recently LORDE.
 Returning to Australia in 2010 to complete postgraduate studies, Mark started DarkHouse in 2015.
 Since his return he has built up a significant commercial client base, has been a recurring light artist at VIVID light festival in Sydney, is resident lighting designer at the State Theatre and lighting designer for the Dark MOFO Festival since 2016.

-At the other end of the production spectrum Mark also works as a lighting designer in theatre, specializing in contemporary dance.
-He is a Co-Director – along with sister and choreographer Clare Dyson – of the Brisbane based contemporary dance company, Company Clare Dyson, which has been producing innovative and exciting new work for the last 12 years, touring both nationally and internationally.
-Mark has worked extensively in the contemporary dance scene and most recently produced the lighting design for Sydney Dance Company’s LandFORMS show.
+At the other end of the production spectrum Mark also works as a lighting designer in theatre and performance.
+He specialises in contemporary dance, and along with lighting works for such flagship companies as Sydney Dance, he has been the Co-Director – along with sister and choreographer Clare Dyson – of the Brisbane based contemporary dance company, Company Clare Dyson, which has been producing innovative and exciting new work for over 12 years, touring both nationally and internationally.

-Mark currently lectures in spatial lighting at UTS, in the masters of architecture program; has developed and taught numerous commercial industry training courses in lighting and production design; has tutored at NIDA in the open program; and is a visiting fellow at ANU lecturing in art history.
-Mark holds a bachelor’s degree with honours in art history and philosophy from the Australian National University, and a PhD in new media and photographic theory from the University of Sydney.
+Maintaining an academic strand in his career, Mark also lectures in Spatial Lighting Design at UTS, in the Masters of Architecture program; has developed and taught numerous commercial industry training courses in lighting and production design; has tutored at NIDA in the open program; and is a visiting lecturer at ANU.
+Mark holds a bachelor’s degree with honours in art history and philosophy from the Australian National University, and a PhD in new media and photographic theory from the Art History Department of the University of Sydney.